-- X'01' = accept data into this field based on input to support panel (panel Help property). - X'02' = disable in group (2.x compatibility option). - X'04' = do not delete on resize.
-This allows field to be resized without losing its values. - X'08' = do not bring field window to top of windows stack.
-This prevents this field overwriting another field which may be overlaying it. - X'10' = dynamic values.
-This is used in conjunction with the Web Client product to allow dynamic values to be passed to HTML listboxes and comboboxes. - X'20' = multi-image bitmap button (see Value property). - X'80' = for icons with Border property = "d", no border will be drawn but "mouse over" features will still be active.
+X'01' 2.x auto-input = accept data into this field based on input to support panel (panel Help property).
+X'02' 2.x disabled in group = 2.x compatibility option.
+X'04' No delete on resize = allows field to be resized without losing its values.
+X'08' No bring window to top = prevents this field overwriting another field which may be overlaying it.
+X'10' Dynamic html values = used in conjunction with the Web Client product to allow dynamic values to be passed to HTML listboxes and comboboxes.
+X'20' Multiple image button = see Value property.
+X'80' Dynamic icon mods = for icons with Border property = "d", no border will be drawn but "mouse over" features will still be active.
 For other icons, background color will be reset as if Border property = "d".
 (See Border property.)